HoudiniGraphql/houdini/CONTRIBUTING.md

 ### Document Artifacts

-It's sometimes helpful to look at the shape of the artifacts that the `generate` command produces.
-The logic for constructing these artifacts is done by generating a javascript abstract syntax tree and printing it before writing the result to disk.
+The logic for constructing the document artifacts is done by generating a javascript abstract syntax tree and printing it before writing the result to disk.
+This is done using the awesome [recast](https://github.com/benjamn/recast) library but can still be tricky to get right.
 The [Online AST Explorer](https://astexplorer.net/) is incredibly useful for figuring out the right objects to leave behind that will result in the desired code.

+It's sometimes helpful to look at the shape of the artifacts that the `generate` command produces.
 Rather than outlining every field contained in an artifact (which would likely go stale quickly) I recommend looking at the [artifact snapshot tests](packages/houdini/cmd/generators/artifacts/artifacts.test.ts) to see what is generated in various situations.
 At high level, the `raw` field is used when sending actual queries to the server and the `selection` field is structured to save the runtime from wasting cycles (and bundle size) on parsing and "understanding" what the